 Prepare for the Best

 You’re not going to receive any funding if you don’t apply for it, so go in with a positive attitude and apply for awards early and often.
 Financial aid is available, with millions of dollars in scholarships being awarded annually despite any economic crises.
-If you do your research and spend as much time as you did applying to colleges as seeking out free financial aid, you have a good chance of lowering that potential student loan debt load.
+If you do your research and spend as much time as you did applying to colleges as seeking out free financial aid, you have a good chance of lowering potential student loan debt load.
 Look beyond the big, well-known scholarships and think local – local scholarships are often less competitive and look at criteria beyond standardized test scores and GPAs.
-Make yourself a desirable candidate for scholarships by submitting professional applications that will impress judges and you should notice that the more effort you put into the process, the greater the rewards will be.
+Make yourself a desirable candidate for scholarships by submitting professional applications that will impress judges and you should notice that the more effort you put into the process, the greater the rewards you'll reap.

-Easy Ways to Improve Your Chances
+Easy Ways to improve your Chances

-When filling out your FAFSA do so with a careful eye for detail.
+When filling out your FAFSA do so with a careful eye.
 One error could delay the application process, and if you’re mailing it rather than filling out an online form, it could take another several weeks for your FAFSA – and potential financial aid package – to process.
-If you’re confused or concerned about something on the application, ask someone about it who has been through the process before or contact the Federal Student Aid Information Center at 1-800-4-FED-AID or through the FAFSA website.
+If you’re confused or concerned about something on the application, ask someone about it who has been through the process before or contact the Federal Student Aid Information Center through the FAFSA website.
 Your intended college’s financial aid office will also be glad to help you, as their goal is working on getting you to attend their school at the lowest cost possible to you.
 Most importantly, don’t miss the deadline, and apply early if you can so you have a better idea of the kind of funding package you’ll be receiving to prepare for applying for additional funding.
 The FAFSA is available each year starting Jan.
 1.